 Inequality does not appear to be a result of restricted access to higher education opportunities.
 Since the recession, students have been heading to institutions of higher education in droves, whether to train for a new career or launch a successful field of study right out of high school.
 The increased enrollment at community colleges in particular has broadened the field to students from all economic and cultural backgrounds, guaranteeing a more diverse student body at many institutions across the country.

 History of Trio Upward Bound

 The origins of Upward Bound date back to the Educational Opportunity Act, which was signed into law by President Lyndon B. Johnson in 1964.
-According to the Council for Opportunity in Education, the experimental program was first introduced to reduce barriers faced by low-income and first-generation college students that created inequality in educational opportunity for those students.
-The program is offered through colleges, universities and community colleges, and funds are distributed to individual programs through the issuance of competitive grants.
+According to the Council for Opportunity in Education, the experimental program was first introduced to reduce barriers faced by low-income and first-generation college students that created inequality in educational opportunities for those students.
+The program is offered through colleges, universities, and community colleges, and funds are distributed to individual programs through the issuance of competitive grants.